NVMNovem/NVMRegion_swift/README.md

 ---

-A pure Swift library that allows your to easily convert Countries to Country Codes and Country Codes to Countries.
+A pure Swift library that allows you to easily convert Countries to Country Codes and Country Codes to Countries.

 There is also support for other types.
 Currently all supported types are **Countries**, **Alpha2Codes**, **Alpha3Codes** and **Numerics**.